Updated: Oct 15, 2022

 Treatment of facial swelling will require a visit to the dentist, which includes draining the abscess under local anesthesia and also taking prescribed antibiotics.
 There is no way to avoid antibiotics when your face swells up because home remedies are not potent enough to clear a tooth infection of that size.

 Draining a tooth abscess of this size is usually a very painful procedure even with local anesthesia so our dentists in long island city do not recommend letting it get to this stage.
 Please see a dentist as soon as the gum boil stage of the abscess is reached!

 You can't get rid of a tooth infection without antibiotics because home remedies do not get rid of the source of the infection but they may offer pain relief until you can make it to the dentist.
 In other words, it'll buy you some time and give you some leeway at least in terms of not feeling so much pain.

 How long can you delay going to the dentist with an untreated dental infection will depend on the stage of the tooth abscess.
 You don't want to wait too long once it reaches the gum boil stage because the next stage is not pleasant.

-Author: This article was written by Dr David Chen, a long island city dentist.
+Author: This article was written by Dr David Chen, an emergency dentist in long island city.